 Our experience with beavers

-We live close to downtown Calgary, and the Prince’s Island Park is a favourite place for beavers.
-Bow River flows right through downtown, and few beavers are living in the park.
+We live close to downtown Calgary, and Prince’s Island Park is a favourite place for beavers.
+Bow River flows through downtown, and few beavers live in the park.

-When we go for an evening walk to the park, we can usually see at least one beaver swimming around or building a dam.
-Last time we’ve met a local photographer who said that beavers had babies and now there are seven of them.
+We usually see at least one beaver swimming around or building a dam when we go for an evening walk to the park.
+Last time, we met a local photographer who said that beavers had babies, and now there are seven.
 We were lucky and saw four of them at once.

 20 things to do in Calgary in summer